flukejb/chakarock/README.md

 # chakarock
-I github hosted basic website for chakarock.com
+A github hosted basic website for chakarock.com